 - Overnight financing costs on leveraged positions

-A trader executing 50 monthly forex trades could lose £600 yearly to these “stealth” charges.
-Always scrutinise the fee schedule and ask providers for written cost breakdowns before depositing funds.
+A trader executing 50 monthly trades could lose £600 yearly to these charges.
+Always ask for a written cost breakdown before depositing funds.

 Red Flags in CFD and Forex Operations